doetlingerlukas/parallel-systems/assignment10/readme.md

 #### Inter-node Performance

-We decomposed the domain into **slabs**.
+At first we used a grid-like decomposition, which led to 4 buffers for each direction.
+Now, we decomposed the domain into **slabs**/**poles**.
 This minimized the communication overhead, because only two buffers (upper and lower) are left to be used.

 #### RMA